+Source:

 These initial findings support the hypothesis that the inclusion of pastoral households in the RNU could be improved.
 Analysis of the targeting process and analysis of the degree of inclusion and exclusion by survey will provide more in-depth answers.